Odyssey

 Connecting tracks to a playlist

-With our Track class all set up, we can now add the long awaited tracks to Playlist.
+With our Track class all set up, we can now add the long awaited tracks field to Playlist.

 Playlist.cs